 We're all hurting from the recession right now, even if we're not impacted in our work.
 Regardless, right now is a great time to reach out to your past clients and offer support.

-	We've created a few different email templates and tips for reaching out so that you can maintain your relationships while we're still in the pandemic.
+At Indy we are freelancers creating a product for freelancers and we want them to support the community and spread the knowledge.
+This is why we've created a few different email templates and tips for reaching out so that you can maintain your relationships that might have been affected by the pandemic.

 Tip 1: Send relevant articles to your client

 This is a tip you can use any time and is great for right now.
 If you’re looking to open up a conversation or reconnection, this is one way that doesn’t appear overly opportunistic and helps continue to build a relationship.